moyni77/ansible-docker-ucp/README.md

 ## High-Level dependency map

 Based on the lifecycle management details provided above, Figure 32 is a consolidated diagram that shows the dependencies between the various components in the solution stack.
 Bi-directional arrows between components indicate that the two components have an interoperability dependence.
-Before upgrading a component to a newer version, you must ensure that the new version of that component is compatible the current version of any dependent components.
+Before upgrading a component to a newer version, you must ensure that the new version of that component is compatible with the current version of any dependent components.

 ![High-level dependency map][dependencymap]